 Millinery Hats Galore | All You Can Wear!

 Online stores as well as brick and mortar carry hats of every type and color.
 Buyers may never stop to think of the history or process involved in hat making.

 - Beret: It has a flat crown and no rim.

 - Bonnet: This frames the face and is tied with a ribbon under the chin and is usually worn by babies.

-- Pillbox: This is shaped like a typical pillbox with a flat top and cylindrical side without a brim.
+- Pillbox: This hat is shaped like a typical pillbox with a flat top and cylindrical side.
+However, it doesn’t have a brim.